swarit-pandey/knoxctl.github.io/content/docs/discovery-engine/index.md

 | `-o`, `--operation <string>`      | Filter summary by type: `process`, `file`, or `network`.               |
 | `-v`, `--view <string>`           | Output format in the terminal, available in JSON or table format.      |

-### Regex Support

-We support RE2 regex syntax which you can use to filter out namespaces.
-To filter namepaces using regex you can do the following:

-`knoxctl summary -n '<regex-pattern>'` or `knoxctl summary --namespace '<regex-pattern>'`

-Essentially to filter out using regex you can do the following

-`knoxctl summary [flag] '<regex-pattern>'`

 [[Top]](#top)

 ## Discover Command

-The `discover` subcommand connects to Discovery Engine to fetch the discovered policies generated based on specific workloads.
-These are targeted policies for workloads to maintain robust security.
+The `discover` command in `knoxctl` is designed to retrieve specific workload-targeted policies from the Discovery Engine.
+It provides an efficient way to fetch dynamically generated policies for enhanced security measures.

 ### Discover Usage